MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-perform-operations.md

   </tr>
 </table>

-## Associate and disassociate entities by using the Web API
+## Associate and disassociate tables by using the Web API

 ### Add a reference to a collection-valued navigation property